-As part of the application, full payment of the course fee is required, in advance, which includes the registration fee for access to the Workbook, one attempt at the exam and 12 months Associate membership of the IOR if you are not already a member.
+As part of the application, full payment of the course fee is required in advance.
+The course fee includes access to the student’s area, course workbook, one attempt at the exam, and 12 months of IOR Associate membership if you are not already a member.
 A number of payment options are available and these are described on the website at enrolment.
-All payments must be in UK pounds and are subject to UK sales tax (VAT).
-Upon payment, you will receive login details to the student’s area where the downloadable Course Workbook is available.
+All payments must be in Great British Pounds (GBP) and are subject to UK sales tax (VAT).
+Upon payment, you will receive login details to the student’s area where you can access the course workbook.

 Step 3: Study the Course Workbook

 You need to study all 9 Workbook chapters in detail, in order to be fully prepared for the exam.
-The countdown starts the moment you are provided with access to the Workbook.
-You are allowed 1 re-sit and cannot attempt the exam within the first 3 months of commencing your studies.
+The countdown starts the moment you are provided with login details to the student’s area.
+You cannot attempt the exam within the first 3 months of commencing your studies.

-You may refer to other materials but at the exam you will only be tested on the learning outcomes as outlined in the Syllabus.
+You may refer to other materials, however, at the exam you will only be tested on the learning outcomes as outlined in the Syllabus.